Fundamentals of Bioinformatics 2

 Installation and introduction to Python and the Spyder development environment.

-Language basics: comments, variable assignment, special values, primitive and advanced data types, data type checking and conversion, strings and related operations.
+Language basics: comments, assigning values to variables, special values, primitive and advanced data types, checking and converting data types, strings and related operations.

-Syntax of fundamental constructs (if-else, while, for) and implementation of simple flowcharts.
+Syntax of the fundamental constructs (if-else, while, for) and implementation of simple flowcharts.

 The Python standard library.